inkredabull/pdp/README.md

 ## Personal Mission Statement (Why I’m at Decorist)

+In this role, I'm excited about having the autonomy, authority, and responsibility to execute around taking the business to the next level.

 ## Core Job Responsibilities & Objectives

 * Drives qualitative/quantitative improvements of people, processes, and structures/systems.